Vizzuality/marxan-cloud/README.md

 ## Running API and Geoprocessing services natively

 Make sure you have installed and configured all the [dependencies](#Dependencies) locally.
-PostgreSQL (with Postgis) and Redis need to be up and running.
+PostgreSQL (with PostGIS) and Redis need to be up and running.

 When running the API and Geoprocessing services without relying on Docker Compose for container orchestration, be sure to review and set the correct